Get in Touch

 Requirements

-• Good knowledge of Embedded C or C++ programming (mandatory)
+• Strong proficiency in Embedded C or C++ programming (mandatory).

-• Basic familiarity with microcontrollers / embedded systems concepts, such as:
+• Fundamental familiarity with microcontrollers and embedded systems concepts, such as:

-• Basic understanding of Linux as a user (preferred, not mandatory)
+• Basic understanding of Linux from a user perspective (preferred, though not mandatory).

-e.g., ability to use terminal commands like cd, ls, cp, mkdir, chmod
+Example: Ability to execute terminal commands like cd, ls, cp, mkdir, and chmod.

-Note: Deep Linux knowledge is not mandatory — the course starts from Embedded Linux basics.
+Note: Advanced Linux knowledge is not required, as the course begins with the fundamentals of Embedded Linux.

-• Embedded engineers proficient in Embedded C++ but new to Linux on embedded platforms.
+• Embedded engineers who are proficient in Embedded C++ but are new to implementing Linux on embedded platforms.

-• Engineers who will work on Linux-based systems on i.MX6/i.MX9 hardware.
+• Engineers responsible for working on Linux-based systems utilizing i.MX6 or i.MX9 hardware.

-• Team members preparing to: build custom Linux images, configure kernel, manage BSPs, deploy on embedded boards.
+• Team members preparing to build custom Linux images, configure kernels, manage Board Support Packages (BSPs), and deploy solutions on embedded boards.

 35 Hours